 I had always dreamed of being an author, though I never, ever, imagined I would write a children's picture book.
-But, on one cold winter night when Logan was around 2 years old it was clear his floppy ear was never going to stand up.
-I loved it though, it made him unique, and along with his cheeky personality (and my desire to write) I had the idea to write a children's book about him.
+But, on one cold winter night when Logan was around 2 years old it was clear to me that his floppy ear was never going to stand up, and along with his very cheeky personality, I had the idea to write a children's book - about him!

-I wrote so many different versions of the story and I was constantly doubting myself and the story, but in those moments I would look at Logan who was peacefully sleeping beside my bed and I would remember that no one else is going to write this story for me, and one day I'd wake up regretting that I never tried.
+I wrote many, many, many different versions of the story, and I constantly doubted myself.
+But in those moments I would look at Logan who was usually peacefully sleeping beside my bed and I would remember that no one else is going to write this story for me, and one day I'd wake up regretting that I never tried.

 Little Steps is a partner-publishing print house which means I paid a fee for their publishing services - head to their website to find out more about what is involved - https://www.littlesteps.com.au/

-The entire process went over 4 months and involved rough sketches, black and white drafts, final rough drafts, and final colour illustrations.
+The entire illustrating process ran over 4 months and involved rough sketches, black and white drafts, final rough drafts, and final colour illustrations.
+See some below!